Role-based access control: Comparing to ACL

 Access control lists (ACLs) are used in traditional discretionary access-control (DAC) systems to affect low-level data-objects.
 RBAC differs from ACL in assigning permissions to operations which change the direct-relations between several entities (see: ACLg below).
 For example, an ACL could be used for granting or denying write access to a particular system file, but it wouldn't dictate how that file could be changed.
 In an RBAC-based system, an operation might be to 'create a credit account' transaction in a financial application or to 'populate a blood sugar level test' record in a medical application.
 A Role is thus a sequence of operations within a larger activity.
 RBAC has been shown to be particularly well suited to separation of duties (SoD) requirements, which ensure that two or more people must be involved in authorizing critical operations.
 Necessary and sufficient conditions for safety of SoD in RBAC have been analyzed.
 An underlying principle of SoD is that no individual should be able to effect a breach of security through dual privilege.
 By extension, no person may hold a role that exercises audit, control or review authority over another, concurrently held role.

 Then again, a "minimal RBAC Model", RBACm, can be compared with an ACL mechanism, ACLg, where only groups are permitted as entries in the ACL.
 Barkley (1997) showed that RBACm and ACLg are equivalent.

-In modern SQL implementations, like ACL of the CakePHP framework, ACLs also manage groups and inheritance in a hierarchy of groups.
-Under this aspect, specific "modern ACL" implementations can be compared with specific "modern RBAC" implementations, better than "old (file system) implementations".

 For data interchange, and for "high level comparisons", ACL data can be translated to XACML.